hubamatyas/Trading-Platform-Backend/README.md

 # Trading-Platform-Backend
- Backend blueprint for logging and querying millions of transactions.
+ Backend framework for logging and querying millions of transactions.

  TODO